Lunken Airport

-Cincinnati Municipal Airport – Lunken Field (Cincinnati Municipal Lunken Airport) is a public airport in Cincinnati, Ohio, 3 mi east of Downtown Cincinnati.
-It is owned by the city of Cincinnati and serves private aircraft, including the fleets of local corporations.
-It serves a few commercial flights and is the second-largest airport serving Cincinnati after Cincinnati/Northern Kentucky International Airport, which is the area’s primary airport.
-It is known as Lunken Airport or Lunken Field, after Eshelby Lunken.
-It is bounded by US Route 50 (historic Columbia Parkway and Eastern Avenue) to the west, US Route 52 (Kellogg Avenue) and the Ohio River to the south, the Little Miami River (which originally flowed through the airfield but was diverted) to the east, and Ohio Route 125 (Beechmont Avenue) to the north.
-The airport is headquarters and hub for Cincinnati-based public charter airline Ultimate Air Shuttle, serving 5 destinations in the eastern United States with 16 peak daily flights.
-Lunken is also home to small charter airline Flamingo Air and its aviation school.
+Cincinnati Municipal Airport – Lunken Field (Cincinnati Municipal Lunken Airport) is a public airport in Cincinnati, Ohio, 3 mi east of downtown.
+Owned by the city of Cincinnati, it serves private aircraft, including the fleets of local corporations, and is the second-largest airport serving Cincinnati after Cincinnati/Northern Kentucky International Airport, the area’s primary airport.

+Known as Lunken Airport or Lunken Field, after Eshelby Lunken, it is bounded by US Route 50 (historic Columbia Parkway and Eastern Avenue) to the west, US Route 52 (Kellogg Avenue) and the Ohio River to the south, the Little Miami River (which originally flowed through the airfield but was diverted) to the east, and Ohio Route 125 (Beechmont Avenue) to the north.

+The airport was the headquarters and hub for Cincinnati-based public charter airline Ultimate Air Shuttle, which served five destinations in the eastern United States with sixteen peak daily flights.
+Service from Ultimate Air Shuttle was suspended in 2020 and has not been restarted.